CSGOrock/s1mple-vs-fREAKAZOID-ft-Stewie2k/README.md

     (voice) s1mple: So please, don't talk with me.
     (voice) s1mple: Or you try talking when a north... [get's interrupted]

-`fREAKAZOID` tries to impersonate `s1mple` in his voice:
+`fREAKAZOID` impersonates `s1mple` in his voice:

     (voice) fREAKAZOID: Hey, stop losing rounds.
     (voice) fREAKAZOID: Dude, you keep talking to me.
     (voice) fREAKAZOID: Shut up!!
 You suuuck!
     (voice) SileNt: Hahahahheehe....

-Then `fREAKAZOID` goes on with stupid insults, considering `s1mple` is way more skilled player:
+Then `fREAKAZOID` goes on with stupid insults, considering `s1mple` is a way more skilled player:

     (voice) fREAKAZOID: You aim at the ground, you run around.
     (voice) fREAKAZOID: It's so bad, you need to tan and get some [...]